degoedel/ComicbookArchiveToolbox/README.md

 **Comicbook Archive Toolbox** is a utility for digital comic book archives such as .cbr or .cbz files.
 It was first develloped to split files too big to be comfortably used in digital readers,
 but rapidly evolved to include several split strategies, a merge tool, and a metadata editor.
 It also allow to resize and recompress the embedded pictures to ease their load in a reader.
-It's designed to be easily extensible.
+ComicRack (ComicData.xml) metadata files are supported for edition.
-For now only ComicRack (ComicData.xml) metadata files are supported for edition.
+Calibre metadata can be read and updated on an experimental basis.

 Split strategies are :
 - by number of resulting files ;